root-project/web/for_developers/release_checklist/index.md

 See also [ROOT versioning scheme]({{ 'about/versioning/' | relative_url }}) for a more public-facing description.

 This page covers the following:
-- Creation of release branches: production releases (`v6.22/06`) are always tags on a release branch (`v6-22-00-patches`).
+- Creation of release branches: production releases (`v6.32/06`) are always tags on a release branch (`v6-32-00-patches`).
 - Releases: tags and binaries.

 ### Create a production release branch from `master`

-This assumes you try to create `v6-22-00-patches`, adjust accordingly.
+This assumes you try to create `v6-32-00-patches`, adjust accordingly.

   1. Create the branch point
       - check out `master`
-      - this requires a new development release, follow "Produce a new ROOT release" below
+      - this requires a new development release as release candidate, follow "Produce a new ROOT release" below
-      - tag the most recent version update on `master` (`"Update ROOT version files to v6.23/01."`) as `v6-23-01` to give some context to `git describe`.
+      - tag the most recent version update on `master` (`"Update ROOT version files to v6.33/01."`) as `v6-33-01` to give some context to `git describe`.
   1. Create the release branch
       - for root.git:
-        * check out the development release tag: `git checkout v6-23-02`
+        * check out the development release tag: `git checkout v6-33-02`
-        * create the branch: `git switch -c v6-22-00-patches`
+        * create the branch: `git switch -c v6-32-00-patches`
       - for roottest.git:
         * check out master
-        * create the branch: `git checkout -b v6-22-00-patches`
+        * create the branch: `git checkout -b v6-32-00-patches`
   1. Update the reference guide build procedure
       - in `documentation/doxygen/Doxyfile` set `GENERATE_QHP          = NO`
       - in `documentation/doxygen/Makefile` remove the line `gzip $(DOXYGEN_IMAGE_PATH)/ROOT.qch`
       - in the web site repository, in the file [`reference/index.md`]({{'reference' | relative_url }}),
         add the line corresponding to this release.
   1. Update version number
-      - Change `build/version_number` to `6.21/99` in preparation of `v6.22/00`.
+      - Change `build/version_number` to `6.31/99` in preparation of `v6.32/00`.
       - Run from the build directory `$ cmake .; make version`
-  1. Tag the release candidate: `git tag -a v6-22-00-rc1`
+  1. Tag the release candidate: `git tag -a v6-32-00-rc1`
   1. Push tags and branches
-      - `git push origin v6-22-00-patches` (for root.git and roottest.git)
+      - `git push origin v6-32-00-patches` (for root.git and roottest.git)
-      - `git push origin v6-23-01`
-      - `git push origin v6-22-00-rc1`
+      - `git push origin v6-33-01`
   1. Create the Jenkins procedures
-      - on [New Release Job](https://lcgapp-services.cern.ch/root-jenkins/view/Releases/newJob) state `root-release-6.22` as "item name" and set (all the way at the bottom) "Copy from" to the release before (`root-release-6.20` in the v6-22 example case); "Add to current view" should be set.
+      - on [New Release Job](https://lcgapp-services.cern.ch/root-jenkins/view/Releases/newJob) state `root-release-6.32` as "item name" and set (all the way at the bottom) "Copy from" to the release before (`root-release-6.30` in the v6-32 example case); "Add to current view" should be set.
-        * in "This project is parametrized" / "Validating String Parameter" / "VERSION", put "v6-22-00-patches" as "Default Value"
+        * in "This project is parametrized" / "Validating String Parameter" / "VERSION", put "v6-32-00-patches" as "Default Value"
-        * in "Configuration Matrix" / "User-defined Axis" / "V", put "6-22" as "Values"
+        * in "Configuration Matrix" / "User-defined Axis" / "V", put "6-32" as "Values"
         * adjust `Node/Label` / `Labels` as needed, update the "Matrix Combination Parameter" `COMBINATIONS` accordingly (you need to click "Advanced..." to actually see it)
-      - on [New Nightly Job](https://lcgapp-services.cern.ch/root-jenkins/view/ROOT%20Nightly/newJob) state `root-nightly-v6-22-00-patches` as "item name" and set (all the way at the bottom) "Copy from" to the release before (`root-nightly-v6-20-00-patches` in the v6-22 example case); "Add to current view" should be set.
+      - on [New Nightly Job](https://lcgapp-services.cern.ch/root-jenkins/view/ROOT%20Nightly/newJob) state `root-nightly-v6-32-00-patches` as "item name" and set (all the way at the bottom) "Copy from" to the release before (`root-nightly-v6-30-00-patches` in the v6-32 example case); "Add to current view" should be set.
         * Update its values as for the release procedure.

 ### Produce a new ROOT release